-Is there an overall vision for the conservation management of the Conservation Area?

-- What characteristics do I need to consider when planning changes or development?
-See Section 4.
-Section 6 and Section 8 - Does the Council have a design guide for new development?

-How should I approach repairs to my property?

-See Section 8.3.1

-- Can I replace my windows and doors?

-See Section 8.3.2

-- What alterations and extensions are appropriate to my property?

-See Section 8.3.2 and Section 8.3.3

-What characteristics should new development have within the Conservation Area?

-See Section 8.3.4.
-Section 8.3.5 and Section 8.3.6

-How can I get advice about making changes to my property?
+- Is there an overall vision for the conservation management of the Conservation Area?
+See Section 8.2 - What characteristics do I need to consider when planning changes or development?
+See Section 4, Section 6 and Section 8 - Does the Council have a design guide for new development?
+See Section 1.2 - How should I approach repairs to my property?
+See Section 8.3.1 - Can I replace my windows and doors?
+See Section 8.3.2 - What alterations and extensions are appropriate to my property?
+See Section 8.3.2 and Section 8.3.3 - What characteristics should new development have within the Conservation Area?
+See Section 8.3.4, Section 8.3.5 and Section 8.3.6 - How can I get advice about making changes to my property?
 See Section 1.5 and Section 9

+This section gives an overview of the Glaven Valley Conservation Area, provides information about what conservation area designation means and its implications for development, as well as outlines the consultation process that has been undertaken to prepare this Appraisal and Management Plan.

-- L.1 Glaven Valley Conservation Area
+- 1.1 Glaven Valley Conservation Area

-- 1.2 Initial Review of the Conservation
+- 1.2 Initial Review of the Conservation Area

-Area

 - 1.3 What is a Conservation Area?

-- 1.4 The Purpose and Scope of the Conservation Area Appraisal and Management Plan
+- 1.4The Purpose and Scope of the

+Conservation Area Appraisal

+and Management Plan

 - 1.5 What Does Designation Mean for Me?

 - 1.6 Pre-Application Advice

 - 1.7 Who Have We Consulted While Preparing this Plan?